Rising-Stars-by-Sunshine/CS206-ECON206-Yuchen-Song-PS1/README.md

 ### Model
 - Game Environment

-  Game Environment the Trust Game is an experiment of choice to study trust in economic interaction.
+  The Trust Game is an experiment of choice to study trust in economic interaction (Engle-Warnick and Slonim 2004).
 In my customized version of the game, there are two anonymously paired players, A and B, and there are two rounds.
 The game starts with player A, who is given 1000$ and must decide to send none or some quantity of money to the second player.
 Money left in player A's account has 2% interest.
 Then player B receives 3 times the money sent by A and must decide to send none or some quantity of money back to A. Similarly, money left in B's account has 5% interest.
 Before the second round if A's amount of money is larger or equal to B's amount, then two players will change their roles, which means player A in the first round will be player B in the second round.
 In the second round, the rule is the same as the one in the first round.

   ![image](https://github.com/Rising-Stars-by-Sunshine/CS206-ECON206-Yuchen-Song-PS1/blob/main/model/chart.JPG)